 The Superintendent will weigh these factors and take action to close the schools only after consultation with public works and public safety authorities and with school officials from neighboring towns.
 Students, parents/guardians and staff will be informed early in each school year of the procedures that will be used to notify them in case of emergency closings.
 When schools are closed for emergency reasons, staff members will comply with School Committee policy in reporting for work.

-SOURCE: MASC
+SOURCE: MASC- Updated 2022

 LEGAL REFS.: M.G.L.
 71:4; 71:4A